p-mayo/mrf-diph/README.md

 * **adjoint_tsmi** -- output of adjoint operator on synthesized k-space.
 Relevant function used in script: get_tsmis_adjoint_svd_from_kspace()

+This script also produces masks based on proton density information, which are saved in the same directory where the qmaps are.

+Other tools that we provide are:
-We also provide the code used for the forward and adjoint operators as well as the code for Dictionary Matching used at sampling step for estimation of Q-Maps from SVD-compressed TSMI.
+* Code used for the forward and adjoint operators
+* Code for Dictionary Matching (CM) used at sampling step for estimation of Q-Maps from SVD-compressed TSMI.
+* Code to inspect inensity in both reference and corrupted TSMIs, which serve as guide for establishing the normalization factor required by the mrf_dataset_2d.py script.

 ### 3.1 The Dataset Script File <a name='dataset-script'/>
 The dataset script file is found under [mrf-diph/guided_diffusion/mrf_image_dataset_2d.py](https://github.com/p-mayo/mrf-diph/guided_diffusion/mrf_image_dataset_2d.py),